-Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete specifically for social events of interest to older adults, housing which includes common dining facilities and limited health care services; congregate care housing, with 24-hour full health care services.
-Provide assistance to older, low-income homeowners to rehabilitate their homes.
-Assist developers interested in converting or retrofitting existing residential buildings to meet the needs of older adults.
-This could include technical assistance in applying for state and federal funding, local financial assistance through redevelopment housing set-aside funds, and the waiving of certain fees and/or development requirements to increase the financial feasibility of providing such housing.
-Assist in the funding of affordable housing for older adults, including application for state and federal funds, the use of redevelopment agency housing set-aside funds (if available), and/or the issuance of tax-exempt bonds to provide low-cost financing (see Policy 1.0 and related Programs).
+Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete and federal funding, local financial assistance through redevelopment housing set-aside funds, and the waiving of certain fees and/or development requirements to increase the financial feasibility of providing such housing. • Assist in the funding of affordable housing for older adults, including application for state and federal funds, the use of redevelopment agency housing set-aside funds (if available), and/or the issuance of tax-exempt bonds to provide low-cost financing (see Policy 1.0 and related Programs).
 PROGRAM 3.A.5: The City will cooperate with Travis Air Force Base officials to identify any unmet needs among military personnel for affordable housing in Suisun City.
-Redevelopmen t Agency Annually meet with representatives of Travis Air Force Base to determine whether unmet housing needs exist.
+Redevelopment Agency Annually meet with representatives of Travis Air Force Base to determine whether unmet housing needs exist.
 A formal meeting has not taken place, but the City continues to work with Travis Air Force Base on an ongoing basis.
 Continue.

 Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete PROGRAM 3.A.6: The City will encourage that affordable rental housing developments contain an appropriate percentage of three- and four-bedroom dwelling units.
-Specific actions that the City will undertake include: • Assist developers in applying for available state and federal programs and redevelopment housing set-aside funds, if available, to provide development subsidies (low-cost financing, land write-down, or other incentives).
-(See Policy Community Development Department and Redevelopmen t Agency 2009-2014 In 2013, the City's Housing Authority approved a cooperative agreement with the California Affordable Housing Agency (CalAHA) for the issuance of multi-family housing revenue bonds by CalAHA for the purpose of financing the acquisition and rehabilitation of the Continental Apartments, which rents two- and three-bedroom affordable apartments.
-Modify and continue.
-1.0 and related Programs) Provide density bonuses for developers who include large family units in rental housing developments.
+Specific actions that the City will undertake Community Development Department and Redevelopment Agency 2009-2014 In 2013, the City's Housing Authority approved a cooperative agreement with the California Affordable Housing Agency (CalAHA) for the issuance of multi-family housing revenue bonds by CalAHA for the purpose of financing the acquisition and Modify and continue.
+Assist developers in applying for available state and federal programs and redevelopment housing set-aside funds, if available, to provide development subsidies (low-cost financing, land write-down, or other incentives).
+(See Policy 1.0 and related Programs) rehabilitation of the Continental Apartments, which rents two- and three-bedroom affordable apartments.
+Provide density bonuses for developers who include large family units in rental housing developments.
 (See Program 1.B-1).
 PROGRAM 3.A.7: The City will continue to comply with ADA requirements for accessibility and adaptability of new residential buildings to meet the needs of mobility-impaired persons.
 Community Development Department and Chief Building Official 2009-2014 Ongoing.
 The City continues to comply with ADA requirements for accessibility and adaptability of new residential buildings to meet the needs of mobility-impaired persons.
 The City has found this program to be effective in the past and anticipates the same in the future.
 Continue.
 PROGRAM 3.A.8: The City will cooperate with, and provide assistance to, organizations seeking to develop or convert residential buildings for use as group homes for persons with disabilities that prevent them from using conventionally designed housing.
-Specific actions that the City will take are: Assist in identifying suitable sites; review planning and zoning documents for modifications that could increase Community Development Department On an ongoing basis, identify suitable locations within the City.
+Specific actions that the City will take are: Assist in identifying suitable sites; review planning and zoning documents Community Development Department On an ongoing basis, identify suitable locations within the City.
 Ongoing.
 In 2009, the City received a request from the North Bay Housing Coalition, Inc. (NBHC) for assistance in acquiring two single-family homes in Suisun City for the developmentally disabled.
-In 2010, the Redevelopment Agency entered into an agreement with the NBHC to utilize redevelopment housing set-aside funds to provide down payment assistance to acquire two single-family homes for rent to persons at affordable levels.
-Modify and continue.
+In 2010, the Redevelopment Agency entered into an agreement with the NBHC to utilize redevelopment housing set-aside funds to provide down payment assistance to acquire two single-family homes for rent to persons Modify and continue. for modifications that could increase at affordable levels.
+The City has found this program to be